Hard to believe, but some things are dropping in price

 Used car prices down this year

-Also down in prices are used vehicles, falling 2% since last year, when used car prices hit record highs.
+Also down in prices are used vehicles, falling two percent since last year, when used car prices hit record highs.

 “Now that there’s some availability of that product new, that has helped bring down prices,” he said.